rbenzeev/reforestation-prioritization/README.md

 1. Clone the repository https://github.com/rbenzeev/reforestation-prioritization or download it and decompress the zip file
 2. Open the reforestation-prioritization.R file in RStudio
 3. Click on Run App inside the RStudio interface

+Workflow: TBD

+Example usage (data formats and types used): TBD